 1984: The IDF began blowing up the houses of the terrorists who had seized Bus 300

-1988: The New York Times reported that “Plans to organize independent events to mark the 45th anniversary of the Warsaw ghetto uprising have provoked bitter Government charges that the political opposition is exploiting the ghetto memory for ''petty, shallow and ad hoc political games.''
+1988: It was reported today that “Plans to organize independent events to mark the 45th anniversary of the Warsaw ghetto uprising have provoked bitter Government charges that the political opposition is exploiting the ghetto memory for ''petty, shallow and ad hoc political games.''
 A principal organizer responded that independent events were necessary because the Communist authorities had endorsed the official program, ''and in Poland there exists a not inconsiderable distrust of whatever they say.''
 A committee of 46 people, some of them linked to the political opposition, announced plans in March to unveil a monument to two leaders of the Jewish Bund, or United Jewish Workers' League, who were executed in 1941 in a Moscow prison for their criticism of Stalin's invasion of eastern Poland in 1939.
 Among the signers of a statement on the plans is Dr. Marek Edelman, now a cardiologist, who was deputy commander of the ghetto resistance during the 1943 uprising.
 The monument is to honor Henryk Erlich and Wiktor Alter, who went to Moscow, where they were arrested, tried and executed for officially protesting, as councilors of the city of Warsaw, the invasion and annexation by Russia of Polish territories.
 The organizers of the monument project, in a statement issued March 25, said: ''The almost complete annihilation of Polish Jews, conducted in the name of a criminal doctrine, has terminated the coexistence of two nations in one land.
 We express deep sorrow that all of that which we could and were able to do to save our brothers was too little in comparison to their needs.''

 1990: Emma Freud appeared on the game show “Just A Minute” “playing against her father Sir Clement Freud who was a regular on the show.